Ah, the Americano and long black – two classic espresso-based drinks that may appear identical to the untrained eye.

 What is an Americano?

-Usually, a 1:2 ratio of espresso to hot water is used.
-This means that one shot of espresso is diluted with double the amount of hot water.
+A 1:2 ratio of espresso to hot water can also be used.
+This means that one shot of espresso is diluted with double the amount of hot water, resulting in a less intense beverage.

 An Americano tastes similar to regular black coffee but with the robust notes that espresso has to offer.